atom/atom/docs/your-first-package.md

 is triggered the callback will call the `convert` method and uppercase the selected text.

-## Reload The Package
+## Reload the Package

-Before we can trigger `ascii-art:convert` the window needs to reevaluate the Ascii Art package.
-To do this we reload the window, just like when writing a script in browser.
-Trigger `window:reload` command using the command palette or by pressing `ctrl-alt-cmd-l`.
+Before we can trigger `ascii-art:convert`, we need to load the latest code for our package by reloading the window.
+Run the `window:reload` command from the command palette or by pressing `ctrl-alt-cmd-l`.

-## Trigger The command
+## Trigger the Command

 Now open the command panel and search for the `ascii-art:convert` command.
 But its not there!
 To fix this open _package.json_ and find the property called `activationEvents`.
 Activation Events speed up load time by allowing an Atom to delay a package's activation until it's needed.
 So add the `ascii-art:convert` to the activationEvents array:

+IT SEEMS LIKE ACTIVATION EVENTS SHOULDN'T BE REQUIRED HERE.
+WHAT AM I MISSING?

 ```coffeescript
 "activationEvents": ["ascii-art:convert"],